 - Scattered light using neon or halogen ceiling lamps

 Minimalist rooms are all dominated by a lot of space created by removing any items that you don’t need for a specific purpose.
-The walls can be textured plaster, wide glossy tiles, wallpapered or painted or they may even be glass, concrete, or natural stone if you wish.
-Ceilings are generally painted in a white color and the floors can be any type without a pattern in your basic color scheme.
+The walls can be textured plaster, wide glossy tiles, wallpapered or painted or they may even be glass, concrete or natural stone if you wish.
+Ceilings are generally painted in white color and the carpet and flooring can be any type without a pattern in your basic color scheme.
 This includes laminate, polymer, plain carpet and ceramic granite tiles.
 All household items including kitchen appliances should be tucked away in cabinets and out of sight for the minimalist style.

 What Role Does Minimalist Window Treatments Serve?

 Window treatments in any room always serve as one of the key elements in a decor scheme.
 In addition, minimalism is no different from any other decor style.
 You can use them to start your design if you choose to start with the windows in your home or rental property.
 They are simple and unobtrusive window coverings so you can treat each room as a blank canvas and then build on them to complete a room.